DeveloperAlly/react-moralis-livequery-ping/README.md

 ## BugList / To-do List (I welcome PR's :P)

+Currently fixing: Live version UI does not refresh on pingquery update

 Authorisation needs updating incl. checking on account changes

 React code needs Context and ErrorBoundary objects & should also bring props in on initial run (server side render some props)